kipkitur/car_gurus/README.md

 Expected Result;

-Cargurus used car home page will open.
-User will fill the test data in the search field on the left corner of the web page and click on the search button.
-Used hyundai sonata vehicles will be displayed.
+Used Hyundai Sonata will be displayed.

 Actual result;